2023 Spring Ball

 - There is a 10-run mercy rule.
 If a team is up by 10 or more runs after the losing team has had five (5) at bats then the game shall end (4.5 innings for a visiting team and 5 complete innings for a home team).

-- No new inning may be started after two (2) hours and fifteen (15) minutes from the starting time of the game or 10 minutes before forecasted sunset, whichever is earlier.
+- No new inning may be started after one (1) hour and fifty five (55) minutes from the starting time of the game or 10 minutes before forecasted sunset, whichever is earlier.
 There is no “drop dead” rule.
 All innings that are started must be completed.
 At the beginning of each game, each manager and the umpire should agree upon the time at which the game commences.
 In case of questions as to that time, the umpire’s ruling shall govern.
-The two (2) hour and fifteen (15) minute period shall not include game delays (as determined by the umpire).
+The one (1) hour and fifty five (55) minute period shall not include game delays (as determined by the umpire).
 If a game is stopped due to rain and lighting, it is a suspended game.

-- If a game is tied and the next inning would start after the (2) hour and fifteen (15) minutes or it is too dark to continue, the game shall be treated as a tie.
+- If a game is tied and the next inning would start after the one (1) hour and fifty five (55) minutes or it is too dark to continue, the game shall be treated as a tie.

 - An official game is defined in the National Pony League Rules - The losing team must have had five at bats.
 Games stopped due to rain and/or lighting are suspended games.
 When suspended games are resumed, all players on the rosters from that game may be used (pitchers may not re-enter as a pitcher if previously used in the suspended game as a pitcher).
 Players not at the suspended game must bat after all players in the suspended game bat once in the resumed game.

 - Postponed games and suspended games must take place as soon as the schedule permits.

 - The game schedule is not final and may be changed by the Bronco Director or League President for rain-outs, other makeups, etc. as he determines.

 - MANDATORY PLAYING TIME: